 Myokymic discharges are groups of recurring spontaneous firing MUAPs that fire in a repetitive burst pattern.

 The discharge is brief, repetitive firing of single MUAPs for a short period (up to a few seconds) at a rate of 40 to 60 Hz.
-This is followed by a short period (0.1 to 10 seconds) of silence, with repetition of the same sequence for a particular potential.
+This is followed by a short period (0.1 to 10 seconds) of silence, with the repetition of the same sequence for a particular potential.
 They have a regular or semi-rhythmic pattern and a sound like “marching soldiers.”

 Most commonly, these are found with radiation-induced nerve injury, chronic compressive neuropathies or polyradiculopathies.

-Neuromyotonic discharges are burst of MUAPs which originate in motor axons firing at high frequencies (100 to 300 Hz).
+Neuromyotonic discharges are a burst of MUAPs which originate in motor axons firing at high frequencies (100 to 300 Hz).
 These are repetitive, either continuously or in recurring decrementing bursts, and produces a “pinging” sound.
 Start and stop abruptly, and the amplitude of the waveforms typically wanes.
 It is unaffected by voluntary activity.

 These are seen in disorders of peripheral nerve hyperexcitability (Isaac, Morvan syndrome).
 May occur as a result of a defect in potassium channel in the nerve membrane.